soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 ![3](/vscode_liveshare/4_bottom.png)

 At this point an invite link should be copied to your clipboard, which you can share with your team mates.
-To end the session, click on your name in the status bar and "Stop Collaboration Session".

-To create a new invite link, any of the these will do the trick:
+To create a new invite link, do any of the these:

 * Click on Live Share in the status bar
 * Click on your name in the status bar and select "InviteOthers (Copy Link)"
 * Click on the "Live Share" icon in the side bar to open a Live Share panel, and select "Share (Read/Write)"

 ![4](/vscode_liveshare/5_panel.png)

+To end the session, do one of the these:

+* Click on your name in the status bar and "Stop Collaboration Session"
+* Select the "Stop collaboration session" icon in the Live Share panel

 Once you've collaborated with someone they'll be added to your contacts and if they're online you can invite them directly by clicking on the "Invite Contact" icon next to their name.